Cloonie/AWS-Cloud-Practitioner/README.md

 ## Database:
 • Amazon Aurora \
+Designed for unparalleled high performance and availability at global scale with full MySQL and PostgreSQL compatibility \
 • Amazon DynamoDB \
+Fast, flexible NoSQL database service for single digit millisecond performance at any scale \
 • Amazon MemoryDB for Redis \
+In-memory caching database service, redis compatible, durable, and ultra-fast performance \
 • Amazon Neptune \
+Build and run graph applications with highly connected datasets \
 • Amazon RDS \
+Set up, operate, and scale a relational database in the cloud with just a few clicks

 ## Developer Tools:
 • AWS AppConfig \